stanford-rc/farmshare-docs/docs/connecting.md

 * Connect to [https://ondemand.farmshare.stanford.edu](https://ondemand.farmshare.stanford.edu)
 * Use your SUNetID credentials and go through the two-step authentication process

+!!! note
-**Note: If you have never logged into Farmshare before you won't be able to run apps/jobs until your Slurm account is created.
+    If you have never logged into Farmshare before you won't be able to run apps/jobs until your Slurm account is created.
 This is done when you first connect to a login node.
 You can do that from Ondemand by selecting the Clusters drop down > [FarmShare Shell Access](https://ondemand.farmshare.stanford.edu/pun/sys/shell/ssh).**